-If the indicator comes on while you're riding, don't ignore it.
+If the warning indicator and the low oil pressure indicator light while you're riding, don't ignore them.
 Pull safely to the side of the road.
-If possible, pull the clutch lever in and coast to a stop.
+If possible, pull in the clutch lever and coast to a stop.
 Stop the engine as soon as it's safe to do so.